Quarantine: History

+An early mention of isolation occurs in the Biblical book of Leviticus, written in the seventh century BC or perhaps earlier, which describes the procedure for separating out infected people to prevent spread of disease under the Mosaic Law:

+"If the shiny spot on the skin is white but does not appear to be more than skin deep and the hair in it has not turned white, the priest is to isolate the affected person for seven days.
+On the seventh day the priest is to examine him, and if he sees that the sore is unchanged and has not spread in the skin, he is to isolate him for another seven days."

 Medieval

 The mandatory quarantine of special groups of patients, including those with leprosy, started early in Islamic history.
-A hadith going back to the Islamic prophet Muhammad advised individuals present in a region with a plague outbreak to remain in place, and advised healthy individuals to avoid traveling there.
-The Persian Muslim polymath Avicenna argued for controlling "the spread of diseases" in his medical encyclopedia The Canon [Al-Qanun] of Medicine, published in 1025.
+A hadith going back to the Islamic prophet Muhammad advised individuals present in a region with a plague outbreak to remain in place, and advised healthy individuals to avoid travelling there.

+Ibn Sina (Avicenna), one of the earliest physicians to propose systematic isolation and quarantine procedures to limit the spread of infectious diseases in his medical treatises.

+in 1025, Persian Muslim polymath Ibn Sina (Avicenna) proposed a systematic and scientific formalization of quarantine in his medical encyclopedia, The Canon of Medicine.
+He established the clinical necessity of isolation to prevent "the spread of diseases," fundamentally shifting the practice from a traditional custom to a rigorous medical protocol.
 He also recommended quarantine for patients with infectious diseases, especially tuberculosis.
 In the early 8th century the sixth Umayyad caliph Al-Walid I segregated lepers from the general population, with some later sources crediting the caliph with opening a hospital.
 The separation of lepers from the general population was also practiced in the Moroccan city of Fez, where lepers were relocated to a cave system outside of the city.
 Dedicated leprosariums were built in the time of the Ottoman sultan Murad II in the 15th century, with some of the facilities operating for centuries.
 Since the sixteenth century, the Ottoman Empire has isolated travellers coming from epidemic areas during the Bubonic plague.
 A quarantine involved isolating healthy travellers for a period of time so that it could be ascertained if they were sick or not.